aws-samples/hyperledger-on-kubernetes/fabric-main/README.md

 ./start-fabric.sh
 ```

+This script can be run multiple times.
+For example, if there is an error with one of the steps in the script, you can
+stop the script, fix the error and rerun.
+Since it standard Kubernetes commands to deploy resources there is no impact
+if the resource is already deployment.

 ### Step 5: Confirm the test cases ran successfully
-The test cases are run by deploying the following Kubernetes pods:
+The test cases are run automatically by the `./start-fabric.sh` script above.
+The test cases work by deploying the
+following Kubernetes pods:

 * fabric-deployment-test-fabric-abac.yaml
 * fabric-deployment-test-fabric-marbles.yaml
 * fabric-deployment-test-fabric-marbles-workshop.yaml

-which execute the scripts 'test-fabric-abac.sh', 'test-fabric-marbles.sh' and 'test-fabric-marbles-workshop.sh'.
-These will run in the org1
+which execute the test scripts 'test-fabric-abac.sh', 'test-fabric-marbles.sh' and 'test-fabric-marbles-workshop.sh'.
+These
-namespace, and will act as Fabric clients, executing actions against the Fabric network.
-You should check the results
+will run in the org1 namespace, and will act as Fabric clients, executing actions against the Fabric network.
+You should
-of the test cases to make sure they complete successfully.
+check the results of the test cases to make sure they complete successfully.

 On the EC2 bastion instance: